manishshah1698/OPIOID_DATA_ANALYSE/README.md

 The notebooks is viewable via any browser.

 # Stage II  - Data Modeling
+The goal of Stage II is to develop the data for modeling and comparative analysis.
+Here you will be graphically comparing how different states are doing with respect to opioid mortality rate.
+And you will be also analysing county based information for different states in the US.

 # Stage III - Distributions and Hypothesis Testing
+The goal of Stage III is to develop advanced data for modeling for comparative analysis and hypothesis testing.

 # Stage IV  - Dashboard
+The final stage aims a developing a simple interactive dashboard based on the analysis you have done so far.
+In this we will be utilizing Plotly (https://plotly.com/) along with Dash (https://plotly.com/dash/) as our framework.